Driver licences in Australia: Graduated Licensing System comparison between states and territories

+P plate rules comparison between states and territories

 Australian Capital Territory

 The driving age in the Australian Capital Territory is 17 years, but after obtaining a licence, a driver is subject to restrictions during a three-year probationary period.

 New South Wales

 The minimum driving age in New South Wales is 16 years.
 The government introduced the Graduated Licensing Scheme in 2000 and therefore learners progress from a learner licence, to a provisional P1 licence, to a provisional P2 licence and finally to a full licence over an extended period of time.
 After obtaining a licence, a driver continues to be subject to restrictions during a three-year probationary period.